Muk007/k8s-apps/logging/README.md

 # PLG Stack (Promtail, Loki & Grafana) Setup with Helm

-This guide provides step-by-step instructions to deploy Loki and Grafana in Kubernetes using Helm.
+This guide provides step-by-step instructions to deploy Loki, Grafana & Promtail in Kubernetes using Helm.

 ## Prerequisites
 - A running Kubernetes cluster